1. Key Characteristics

 - Life Expectancy: 10–12 years or longer

-Old working dogs developed in France, beaucerons have a black nose; dark brown, slightly oval-shaped eyes; ears, either cropped or natural, that are set high on the head; and a fringed tail covered with hair that usually hangs down to form a J (ear cropping and tail docking for non-working dogs are illegal in some countries).
+Old working dogs developed in France, Beaucerons have a black nose; dark brown, slightly oval-shaped eyes; ears, either cropped or natural, that are set high on the head; and a fringed tail covered with hair that usually hangs down to form a J (ear cropping and tail docking for non-working dogs are illegal in some countries).

 The double coat is short; the top coat is harsh while the undercoat is smooth.
 Coat colors include shades of black and tan.
-Blue-grey patches (harlequin) are sometimes present in addition to the black and tan coat.
+Blue-gray patches (harlequin) are sometimes present in addition to the black and tan coat.

 2. Where They Came From

-The first shepherd dog club was formed in 1897.
-Shortly after the breed standard and name were decided and accepted in 1889, a breed club was started specifically for the beauceron in 1911.
+The first Shepherd Dog club was formed in 1897.
+Shortly after the breed standard and name were decided and accepted in 1889, a breed club was started specifically for the Beauceron in 1911.